 Designated Fund Accounts

 Designated Fund Accounts support one named organization for the duration of the account’s existence.
-A Designated Fund Account may be established by an individual or organization.
-The named organization’s status will be reviewed at the time the account is established and regularly during the life of the account to ensure the organization is a qualified tax-exempt organization in good standing.
+A Designated Fund Account may be established by an individual, a group of individuals, or an organization.
+The named organization’s status will be reviewed at the time the account is established and regularly during the life of the account to ensure the organization is a qualified tax-exempt organization.

 This account type requires: an establishing gift of $5,000; have a limited number of contributors; and limits distributions to one charity at the time the account is opened.

 The FJC Agency Loan Fund provides secured loans to credit qualified charitable organizations, which often have limited access to other credit sources.
 The loans are made at market rates of interest and there are no fees or pre-payment penalties to the borrower.
 The FJC Agency Loan Fund is an investment option made available to FJC account holders.
 The net return on the Agency Loan Fund is credited to FJC accounts that selected this investment option and will ultimately be directed to a charitable organization.
 The return varies with changes in market interest rates and utilization ratios.

 FJC Gift Certificates

 FJC Gift Certificates are the perfect way to acknowledge a wonderful event or say “Thank You” to someone.
 FJC account holders request FJC gift certificates, for $100 or more, and the recipient is able to recommend a grant to the qualified tax exempt organization of their choice.
 They are a unique way to share the gift of giving.